arananet/clockpatch/README.md

 As you can see, the worst possible scenario is recording audio, using DMA run it trough the DSP and write output to a SCSI disk in 720x512x16bit resolution. :)

+Atari used [this tool](f030test.zip) to verify fixed Falcons -- if you see green bars from left to right, you're good.
+Red bars mean trouble.

 ## How and where the mod is done?

 Not surprisingly, the heart of all changes are always those three/four resistors because they are exit points to the three clocks - A, B and C; and the SDMA itself (because that's where the errors happen).